- Mental Health

 First, answer the following questions.
 There are no right or wrong answers so be honest in your assessment.

-Does the idea of solving a problem with no clear directions make you very anxious?
-Or does it excite you?
+- Does the idea of solving a problem with no clear directions make you anxious or does it excite you?

 Convergent vs Divergent Thought Patterns